javaskater/technical_reviewing/Packt_lectures/VUEJS_3_FOR_BEGINNERS/Part2/Chapter7.md

 ```html
 <div v-for="{message, owner} in comments" class="comment">
 ```
+## The problem with that direct approach
+* I don't with for the comments are loaded before actually deciding wether there are comments or not
+  * So it first shows the message displayed when there areeffectively no comments
+  * it then shows the different comments
+* see page 127 and the need of a await/suspense component
 # 124
 * we use both red and reactive variable in the same *SocialPosts* component
   * [that page](https://vuejsdevelopers.com/2022/06/01/ref-vs-reactive/) does well explain the difference between the two
 # 125
 * Watch; when less than 4 posts are in the SocialPosts Vue, il recalls fetchPosts and the then logs all the posts including the old ones.
 * From the console.log, I removed all the warnings by correcting SocialPost.vue
-# 127
+# 127-128
-* await takes a Promise as a parameter that is why fetcComments must return the last then result
+* await takes a Promise as a parameter that is why fetcComments must return the fetch function itself which returns a promise in the last **then(result => {...})**
 # 129
+* <Suspense> is like <template> in the sense that it adds no HTML element in the DOM
 * With the fallback message we have an example of a slot.
 The [offical link](https://vuejs.org/guide/components/slots) explains that for the client of my Element (parent template of the BaseLayout template) with slots:
 ```html
 <BaseLayout>